Red Cross Standard First Aid & CPR Course

 The course includes the latest first aid and CPR guidelines from the Canadian Red Cross and meets federal and a variety of provincial regulations for Standard First Aid and CPR.
 Participants will also learn how (and be certified) to use an Automated External Defibrillator (AED).

-This course, taught by a certified Red Cross Instructor, is recognized by the Workplace Safety & Insurance Board (WSIB) and meets Ontario Health & Safety (OHS) regulations for Basic First Aid.
-All participants will receive the Canadian Red Cross First Aid & CPR Manual and successful participants receive a certification card.
+This course is recognized by the Workplace Safety & Insurance Board (WSIB) and meets Ontario Health & Safety (OHS) regulations for Basic First Aid.
+This course is taught by a certified Red Cross Instructor and successful participants receive proof of certification electronically that can be printed by participant as required.

 Who should take this course?